 GK: YES!
 ABSOLUTELY!
 I think that society for whatever reason understands when a Dad is totally dedicated to business and doesn’t fulfill his fatherly role.
 I think society is a lot less understanding if a mother did that.
 I’m not saying it’s right, it’s simply a fact of life on how society behaves.

-"I fundamentally believe that women would make better CEOs."
+"I fundamentally believe that women make better CEOs."

 "I would love to have a woman President!"